istio/istio/samples/bookinfo/consul/README.md

 The ingress controller is still under construction, routing functionalities can be tested by curling a service container directly.

-First step is to configure kubectl to use the apiserver created in the steps below:
+First step is to configure istioctl to use the apiserver created in the steps below:

 ```
 istioctl context-create --api-server http://172.28.0.13:8080